 To import a single policy or several policies at one go, select Policies and click on Import at the top of the panel.
-Importing an existing policy will automatically create a new version of this policy, unless it is

 Importing an existing policy will automatically create a new version of this policy, unless it is a built-in policy.